 Then in February 2020, Medtronic issued a class I safety recall covering over 300,000 MiniMed Insulin Pump devices.
 At this point, you knew there would be a Medtronic MiniMed lawsuit.
 You have a grave risk of injuries, 300,000 pumps, and a pretty obvious product defect.

 So what was the problem?
-Again,the MiniMed recall was due to a defective retainer ring that can allow the insulin cartridge to become loose or disconnected inside the pump.
-Once the insulin cartridge becomes disconnected it can be very dangerous for the device user because the pump can give them an acute overdose or underdose of insulin.
-This can cause the user to suffer acute hyperglycemia or hypoglycemia resulting in serious damage to the body and vital organs and, in some cases, death.
+Again, the MiniMed recall was due to a defective retainer ring that can allow the insulin cartridge to become loose or disconnected inside the pump.
+Once the insulin cartridge becomes disconnected, it can be hazardous for the device user because the pump can give them an acute overdose or underdose of insulin.
+This can cause the user to suffer acute hyperglycemia or hypoglycemia, resulting in serious damage to the body and vital organs and, in some cases, death.

 Example MiniMed Wrongful Death Lawsuit

-There have been several lawsuits filed against Medtronic related to its MiniMed insulin pump.
-Some of the lawsuits have alleged that the pumps were defective and caused serious injuries or death.
+Several lawsuits have been filed against Medtronic related to its MiniMed insulin pump.
+Some lawsuits have alleged that the pumps were defective and caused serious injuries or death.

 For example, let’s talk about an example MiniMed lawsuit filed in Nevada.
 The complaint in Roget v.
 Medtronic (2:22-cv-00646) involves the death of a man with Type 1 diabetes who used a Medtronic MiniMed 630G insulin pump to manage his condition.
-According to the lawsuit, the insulin pump failed to deliver insulin to Roget when he needed it, causing his blood sugar to drop dangerously low.
-The suit claims that the pump’s sensor failed to detect Roget’s dropping blood sugar levels, and that the pump’s motor failed to deliver insulin when it was needed to correct the problem.
+According to the lawsuit, the insulin pump failed to deliver insulin to Roget when needed, causing his blood sugar to drop dangerously low.
+The suit claims that the pump’s sensor failed to detect Roget’s dropping blood sugar levels and that the pump’s motor failed to deliver insulin when needed to correct the problem.

-The complaint further alleges that the defendants made false or misleading representations about the safety and effectiveness of the pump, and that these misrepresentations induced the decedent to use the device.
+This Medtronic insulin pump lawsuit further alleges that the defendants made false or misleading representations about the safety and effectiveness of the pump and that these misrepresentations induced the decedent to use the device.

 So, in sum, the Medtronic lawsuit alleges that the defendants knew or should have known of the defects and risks associated with their products, yet placed them into the stream of commerce and marketed them to the public, including the deceased individual, as safe and effective.
 The plaintiff asserts several causes of action, including strict liability, negligence, breach of express warranty, breach of implied warranty, and fraud.

 The lawsuit was filed in the United States District Court for the District of Nevada.
 In October 2023, discovery is still ongoing on his case with the judge granting an extension of pretrial discovery on October 10, 2023.